neis-lab/mmcows/benchmarks/1_behavior_cls/rgb/README.md

     * w: The normalized width of the bounding box.
     * h: The normalized height of the bounding box.

     The above command shows example usage for fold_1 test data split.
-Similarly, testing can be performed on fold_2, fold_3, fold_4, and fold_5 by replacing the corresponding command line argument data_path with the path to the directory containing test images.
+Similarly, testing can be performed on fold_2, fold_3, fold_4, and fold_5 by replacing the "fold" number in the command above and in all paths in ```./custom_ultralytics_yolov8/inference_config.json``` accordingly, e.g. "fold_2". <br />

 <br />